yashkun19/191ME296CS252/README.md

 # CS252 Assignment

 ## Description
-This assignment consisits of two questions related to multithreading
+This assignment consisits of two questions related to multithreading,the problems are solved in C++ using the pthreads library.

 ### Problem 1
 Write a multithreaded program that calculates various statistical values